Needful Things (film): Release

 On May 22, 1996, Needful Things was aired in a four-hour timeslot on TBS.
 This airing included more than an hour of excised footage not included in the theatrical release, including scene extensions, abridgements, reordering, and additional scenes of character & world development, in addition to edits for language & violence.

 Home media

-Needful Things was originally released on VHS on February 23, 1994, by New Line Home Video.
-Afterwards, the rights to the title reverted to MGM, who released it on DVD on August 27, 2002.
+Needful Things was originally released on VHS in February 1994, by New Line Home Video.
+Afterwards, the rights to the title reverted to MGM Home Entertainment, who released it on DVD in August 2002.

-On July 25, 2023, Kino Lorber released an Ultra HD Blu-ray edition, containing both the theatrical cut, presented in a new 4K remaster, and the full-length TV version, presented in upscaled HD from an SD master.
+In July 2023, Kino Lorber released an Ultra HD Blu-ray edition, containing both the theatrical cut, presented in a new 4K remaster, and the full-length TV version, presented in upscaled HD from an SD master.

 Related film

-The character of Alan Pangborn (Ed Harris) would also appear in The Dark Half, based on the 1989 novel of the same name, where he is portrayed by Michael Rooker.
-However, the film makes no reference to Needful Things as it is set prior to the events of Needful Things.
+The character of Alan Pangborn (Ed Harris) also appeared in The Dark Half, based on the 1989 novel of the same name, where he is portrayed by Michael Rooker.
+The film makes no reference to Needful Things, as it is set prior to the events of Needful Things.